 Texas Longhorns can get as heavy as 1500 pounds and feature horns that can be up to four feet, although many are smaller.

-The most useful aspect of their horns is for ranchers and farmers, as you can easily rope or hold the animal’s head.
+The most useful aspect of their horns is for ranchers and farmers, as you can easily hold the animal’s head.
 Horns also offer protection against predators.
 Another breed that is naturally horned is Limousin cattle.

 Compared to many other goat breeds, Boers are more laid back and docile, making them great for children.
 Others to consider are Nigerian dwarf goats.

 The horns of this species are also quite small, which makes them less of a risk if you want docile farm animals.